e-mk/mpl-candy-machine-peerguard/programs/candy-guard/tests/README.md

 ## Usage
 To start using PeerGuard, you need to set up the Solana test validator and deploy the necessary programs.
 Refer to the Commands section for specific instructions.
+You also need to replace your @metaplex-foundation/mpl-candy-machine node module with a [custom generated mpl-candy-machine module that includes PeerGuard](src/).

 # Commands
 1. Copy NFT Metadata Program and Candy Machine Program for Solana Test Validator